philharle/pi-assist/README.md

 sudo python ./awslogs-agent-setup.py --region eu-west-1 --dependency-path /tmp/AgentDependencies
 ```

-Specify the AWS credentials, region and log paths.
+Specify the AWS credentials, region and log paths

 The configuration file will be saved to ```/var/awslogs/etc/awslogs.conf```

 You can use ```sudo service awslogs start|stop|status|restart``` to control the daemon

 Diagnostic information is saved at ```/var/log/awslogs.log```

 You can rerun interactive setup using ```sudo python ./awslogs-agent-setup.py --region eu-west-1 --only-generate-config```

 The AWS credentials are being stored in ```/root/.aws/credentials```

 Example of awslogs.conf